Max2W/fengsite/content/posts/2020/2020-05-10-setting-up-anaconda-environment-using-windows-subsystem-for-linux.en.md

 2. Configure zsh/oh-my-zsh
 ```
 nano ~/.bashrc
-# add the following codes after the first comments:
+--add the following codes after the first comments:
 if test -t 1; then
 exec zsh
 fi